stijn-dejongh/lovecraft_public_domain/raw_converts/faj.md

 of stone, where it was worshipped.
 Then he had departed alone.
 The legend here seemed to present three variants.
 According to one story nothing further happened save that the stuffed goddess became a symbol of supremacy for whatever tribe might possess it.
-It was for this reason that the N&rsquo;bangus carried it off.
-A second story told of the god&rsquo;s return and death at the feet of his enshrined wife.
-A third told of the return of the son, grown to manhood&mdash;or apehood or godhood, as the case might be&mdash;yet unconscious of his identity.
+It was for this reason that the N'bangus carried it off.
+A second story told of the god's return and death at the feet of his enshrined wife.
+A third told of the return of the son, grown to manhood--or apehood or godhood, as the case might be--yet unconscious of his identity.
 Surely the imaginative blacks had made the most of whatever events might lie behind the extravagant legendry.

   Of the reality of the jungle city described by old Sir Wade, Arthur Jermyn